Sign in Create account

 Ribbing Row 2: k1, * p1, k1 *

-Knit ribbing rows 1 & 2 until piece measures roughly 7.5" and you've just finished a right side row.
+Knit ribbing rows 1 & 2 until the piece measures roughly 7.5" and you've just finished a right-side row.
 Transfer work back to your size US 4 needles.
-Then we'll work a few more transition rows, as follows.
-You'll need the following notation to continue:
+Then we'll work a few more transition rows, as follows:

-lifted increase (li): insert right-hand needle straight through the middle of the next stitch in the row below, and knit; then knit the stitch on your needle normally
+Lifted Increase (li): Insert right-hand needle straight through the middle of the next stitch in the row below, and knit; then knit the stitch on your needle normally.

 And once you're clear on that, continue like so: